giantrocketship/grs-standards/sections/dates.md

 ### Casting to Carbon

-Ensure all datetime columns are cast to Carbon in your models:
+Ensure all datetime columns are cast to Carbon in models:

 ```php
 class Calendar extends Model